second-state/whitepapers/smart-contracts-search-engine/optimize-operation.md

 ## Optimization evaluation

 SecondState provides a handy demonstration which assists you in evaluating your usage of the smart contract search engine.
 The demonstration can be run from inside the [SecondState BUIDL tool](http://buidl.secondstate.io/).
 The demonstration allows you to manually deploy and then interact with a series of pre-written smart contracts.
-The BUIDL tool allows you to set the blockchain RPC endpoint and smart contract search engine endpoint in its providers section.
+The SecondState BUIDL tool allows you to set the blockchain RPC endpoint and smart contract search engine endpoint in its providers section.
 This will facilitate a pragmatic evaluation of the smart contract search engine; evaluating response behaviour in relation to your blockchain's native operation.

+## Running the optimization

+### Configure the SecondState BUIDL tool

+Firstly open the[SecondState BUIDL tool](http://buidl.secondstate.io/).
+Then go to the DApp tab and paste in [this Javascript](https://raw.githubusercontent.com/second-state/buidl/master/demo/search-engine/demo.js) and [this HTML](https://raw.githubusercontent.com/second-state/buidl/master/demo/search-engine/demo.html).
+Open the contract tab and paste in [this smart contract code](https://raw.githubusercontent.com/second-state/buidl/master/demo/search-engine/demo.sol).

+From here you will need to configure the provider settings.
+Specifically pasting in the URL of your smart contract search engine instance and the RPC endpoint of your blockchain.
+Please note that you can use [SecondState's Blockchain as a Service](http://baas-mvp.secondstate.io/) (BaaS) to create both a new blockchain and a search engine.
+It is free and is achieved with a few clicks in as little as 5 minutes.
+Alternatively you can [install your own smart contract search engine](https://docs.secondstate.io/smart-contracts-search-engine/getting-started#installation) and use this in the SecondState BUIDL tool's provider section.